WHAT IS PBSP?

 To read transcripts of the introduction speech by Ann Ladd, USABP Board Director & Conference Chair, and Al’s acceptance speech click here.

-To learn more about working and training with PBSP Co-Founder, Al Pesso click here.
+To learn more about PBSP Co-Founder, Al Pesso click here.

 For more information on the content of these DVDs click here.